hapax/hapax.github.io/assets/chandra.md

 maximum size of a neutron star, given that we ignored strong repulsion between neutrons.

-It's amazing to me that we can *simplify* the hydrogen atom, and learn something deep and non-trivial about stars.
+It's amazing to me that we can *simplify* the hydrogen atom, and use it to learn something deep and non-trivial about the death of stars.
 In the words of Chandra himself,

 <span style="padding-left: 20px; display:block">